seiji1997/seiji1997/README.md

 ### Hi there, I am Seiji 👋
-and I am a machine learning and AI researcher with a strong passion for Business!
+and I am a machine learning and Data Engineer with a strong passion for Business!

 Here are about me: